garden-io/garden/docs/reference/module-types/templated.md

 # varfiles exist).
 varfile:

-# The ModuleTemplate to use to generate the sub-modules of this module.
+# The ConfigTemplate to use to generate the sub-modules of this module.
 template:

-# A map of inputs to pass to the ModuleTemplate.
-These must match the inputs schema of the ModuleTemplate.
+# A map of inputs to pass to the ConfigTemplate.
+These must match the inputs schema of the ConfigTemplate.
 #
 # Note: You can use template strings for the inputs, but be aware that inputs that are used to generate the resulting
 # module names and other top-level identifiers must be resolvable when scanning for modules, and thus cannot reference